 request.addValue("application/json", forHTTPHeaderField: "Content-Type")

 To handle the composition of the URL, we create the asURLString() function.
-This takes a dictionary of input params and creates a URL-encoded string, with the parameters sorted alphabetically:
+This function is located in the APIClient class, and takes a dictionary of input params and creates a URL-encoded string, with the parameters sorted alphabetically (Listing 13-21):

+Listing 13-21.
+The asURLString function

 func asURLString (inputData: [String:String]!=[:]) -> String {